-The greatest threat to Wyoming today is our state's economy's heavy reliance on fossil fuels and the extractive technology they require.
+The greatest threat to Wyoming today is our state's economy's heavy reliance on fossil fuels.
 As the world transitions to alternative energy sources at a rapid pace, Wyoming risks losing more than half of its revenue.
 Over the past year, as coal mines and oil wells have shut down, entire companies have gone out of business, and thousands of workers have been laid off.

 Luckily, there is a solution.
 We need to expand our economy, and we need to do it in three stages: Rescue, Re-imagine, Rebuild.

 Rescue: In the immediate term, we need to provide Wyoming residents and businesses with income and loans so that hard working Wyomingites can feed their families and keep their homes.
 The 2020 CARES Act, with its more than $2.7 trillion in stimulus funds, is an important initial stopgap measure, but it's not enough.
 Indeed, the US Congress is considering proposals that would provide each American supplemental income, freeze rent, mortgage and loan payments, and help small businesses during the COVID19 crisis.
 This would allow us to catch our breath and prepare our state and the nation for the next step: reimagining our future.